NotCampeur/webserv/README.md

 "
 * When connecting through https the server segfault.
 * Parse config value int.
+* Need to parse the accepted method config with a split.
 ## :writing_hand: Change log :writing_hand:
 * JsonParser branch has been merged.